external-secrets/external-secrets/docs/api/generator/gcr.md

 GCRAccessToken creates a GCP Access token that can be used to authenticate with GCR in order to pull OCI images.
+You won't need any extra permissions to request for a token, but the token would only work against a GCR if the token requester (service Account or WI) has the appropriate access

 You must specify the `spec.projectID` in which GCR is located.